ho-duc-duy/LifeBelowWater/README.md

 - Resolution: 1920 × 1080 pixels (full screen)
 - Built with p5.js and JavaScript
-- Code is original (AI-assisted and manually edited)
 - Functions are generally short and well-commented
 - No external libraries used except for the p5.js CDN
 - index.html provided for launching in a browser